hack3rs.ca network-security

 Common Mistakes That Slow Response

-• $Resetting passwords without revoking active sessions or reviewing MFA registration changes.
+• $Resetting the password without revoking active sessions or reviewing whether MFA registration was changed during the compromise window.

-• $Treating the incident as closed after deleting the email but not checking account activity.
+• $Calling the incident closed after deleting the phishing email but not checking what the account did after the login.

 Practice and Study Exercises

-• $Write a detection concept for repeated MFA prompts followed by successful login from a new device.
+• $Write a Sigma detection concept for repeated MFA push approvals within 60 seconds of a new-device sign-in.

 Related Internal Learning Links